2. Setting Up Your Event Details

 ⚠️ To enable networking at your event; it's crucial you allow:

 The networking area is the heart of the event!
-When hosting a physical event, we recommend assigning one division of the venue to the event's networkers, a centric place where people can meet, gather, exchange ideas and make meaningful connections through Matchmaking.
+When hosting a physical event, we recommend assigning one division of the venue to the event's networkers, a centric place where people can meet, gather, exchange ideas, and make meaningful connections through Matchmaking.

 The Networking Area should have numbered tables that allow participants to go to a specific spot to meet their match.
 Participants can see the table numbers in the accepted meeting details.